Operation Ganga: Operation

 The Indian government through its Embassy in Kyiv issued advisories before the conflict through its communication channels.
 It had mixed impact.
 Approximately 4000 Indian nationals left Ukraine before the closure of airspace over the affected areas on the morning of 24 February.
 The first Indian government advisory was issued on 15 February which was followed by stronger advisories.
 As it was becoming increasingly difficult to provide assistance to the growing numbers the embassy, on 26 February, advised students not to go to border posts without prior coordination from the embassy.
 On 28 February, the MEA advised all Indian citizens in Ukraine to move to and seek shelter in the towns of western Ukraine and to go to the border only after coordinating with Indian authorities.
 The MEA set up multiple information dissemination and communication channels— a round the clock helpline, email, website, fax, other phone numbers—and later on a Twitter handle.
-The Indian Community Welfare Fund, for Indian citizens in other countries in distress, is activated.
+The Indian Community Welfare Fund, for Indian citizens in other countries in distress, was activated.

 Between 24 February and 7 March, the Indian Prime Minister talked to Ukrainian President Volodymyr Zelenskyy and Russian President Vladimir Putin multiple times about the situation, during which Modi expressed his belief the evacuations were important and acknowledged the warring nations' assistance of them.

 A survival advisory on 3 March, put together by Manohar Parrikar Institute for Defense Studies and Analyses, targeted those still in Ukraine and specifically Kharkiv.
 This included sharing WhatsApp geolocations, usage of a white flag and learning some Russian lines.
 By mid-6 March, the MEA control room had received over 12,400 calls and 9000 e-mails.
 On the same day, the Embassy of Ukraine also tweeted the utilization of Google Forms to collect data of those still left in Ukraine.